How to Install Versetta Stone on a Fireplace: A Helpful Illustrated Guide

 # of Flat Panels: Flat Panel Area / area of a panel (2 sq ft)

 Fig A Flat Panel Area: 29.05' / 2 = 14.525 rounded up to 15 Flat Panels

 Total # Corner Panels = 7 panels

 Total # Flat Panels = 15 panels

-*If you'd rather have us provide a quote then feel free to use our Versetta Stone Quote Request Form Button Below.
+*If you'd like to have us provide a quote against what you need then feel free to use our Versetta Stone Quote Request Form.